 - Duration: 7-8 hours

-From Dharapani, there are no direct bus or jeep to Kathmandu but you can find local jeeps that will take you to Besisahar.
-So, first of all, you will have to make a transit to Beshi Sahar and get into a different vehicle to Kathmandu.
+From Dharapani, there are no direct buses or jeeps to Kathmandu, but you can find local jeeps that will take you to Besisahar.
+So, you will have to transit to Beshi Sahar and get into a different vehicle to Kathmandu.

 From Besisahar, you can take a local jeep to Kathmandu for USD 10 – USD 15 per person or take a local bus for USD 7 per person.

-Manaslu Trek is a famous tea house trek and hence you will find many tea houses for accommodation along the trail.
-You will be staying in these teahouses with very basic service throughout the entire trek.
+Manaslu Trek is a famous tea house trek, and hence you will find many tea houses for accommodation along the trail.
+You will be staying in these teahouses with basic service throughout the entire trek.

 Food and Drink Costs

-Since you are trekking in the remotest part of the country, transportation is a big problem in the region.
-All the food supplies are transported by porters and mules.
+Since you are trekking in the remotest part of the country, transportation is a big problem—porters and mules transport all the food supplies.
 Hence, the food and other basic needs are on the pricer side.
 And as you go on the higher altitude, the cost of food becomes more expensive.

-Normally, dal-bhat, a typical Nepali meal, is the most common meal in any treks around Nepal.
+Typically, dal-bhat, a typical Nepali meal, is the most common meal in any treks around Nepal.
 It includes rice, lentil soup, vegetable curry, and some pickles.
-This food is filling, healthy and good for mountains.
+This food is filling, healthy, and good for mountains.

-Speaking of drinks, tea and coffee could cost you USD 1.5 – USD 4 and USD 2 – USD 4 respectively.
+Tea and coffee could cost you USD 1.5 – USD 4 and USD 2 – USD 4.
 Similarly, A bottle of beer will cost you about USD 2 – USD 5, and A bottle of water or soda will cost you around USD 0.5 – USD 4.

 Cost of guides and porters

 As mentioned earlier, Manaslu Circuit Trek falls under the restricted area.
 Hence, nobody is allowed to do Manaslu Trek without a guide.
-There must be at least a group of two trekkers accompanied by a registered trekking guide.
+A registered trekking guide must accompany at least a group of two trekkers.

 - Cost of porters: USD 20 – USD 25, including food and accommodations.